join8112/concrete-strength-predict/README.md

 # concrete-strength-predict
-concrete strength predict by different algorithm model and compare the outcome
+Concrete strength predict by different algorithm models and compare the outcome

 Models being used\
 \